Fraud happens when someone does something dishonestly in order to make a gain for

 The Local Counter Fraud Specialist (LCFS)

-At Sandwell and West Birmingham Hospitals NHS Trust, there is a local counter fraud specialist who works as part of the NHS Counter Fraud and Security Management Service.
+At Sandwell and West Birmingham NHS Trust, there is a local counter fraud specialist who works as part of the NHS Counter Fraud and Security Management Service.
 The role of the local counter fraud specialist is to:

 - Create an anti-fraud culture